 We hope that aspects of the course will be relevant to you, whether you are just about to set up home together or you have been living together for some time.

 The course also looks at the wedding service itself and gives you a chance to discuss the various parts of it and to think about how you would like your service to be special to you.
 During the course you will be given lots of explanatory material to help your preparation.

 Do you marry divorced people?

 In certain circumstances, it may be possible for divorced people to marry in church.
 In other cases, we are happy to arrange a wedding blessing service to follow a civil ceremony and this can have most of the elements of a wedding service except for the legal requirements.
-Please talk to Revd Liz Barnes if you would like more information about this.
+Please talk to us if you would like more information about this.

 How much does it cost to get married in church?

-Everything that is legally required will cost around £600 but most couples like to choose optional extras such as a choir, the organ, bells etc. which can increase the costs to around £1000.
-Full details are available from Revd Liz Barnes.
+Everything that is legally required will cost around £600 but most couples like to choose optional extras such as a choir, the organ, bells etc. which can increase the costs to around £1,000.
+Full details and options are available.